Moody Centre Station-Integrated Development, Port Moody

 • Pedestrian overpass linking the Moody Centre Station and surrounding area to Murray Street, Rocky Point Park and the Shoreline Trail network

-• Low-cost artists’ studios
+• Below-market artists’ studios

 • Grocery store